Option

 Session 1

 A typical scenario: Let's say you want to be a millionaire down life's road...not a bad goal eh?
 Since you are the savvy investor type, you have found yourself a hot, undervalued, stock that you believe is going to be a huge winner in the next couple of years.
 Looking it over, you check the current price of its shares and they are trading at $85 each.
 You have $20,000.00 of your hard earned money to invest; and based on the current price, you can afford to purchase 235 shares at face value.
-You would love to buy all you can get; however, your current budget is limited, so you consider using margin which would increase your control to about 470 shares.
+You would love to buy all you can get; however, your current budget is limited, so you consider using margin; which would increase your control to about 470 shares.
 There is a cost to consider when using margin and that's margin interest.
 Depending on your broker, it can range from 6% to 12% per year.
 The danger of using margin is that dreaded “margin call” should the stock drop in value.
-The along can devastate your trading capital since you are using 4:1 leverage and depending on your brokers requirements, you could get wiped out in a very short time.
+This alone can devastate your trading capital since you are using 4:1 leverage and depending on your brokers requirements, you could get wiped out in a very short time.

 the moon; and you are ready to hit the buy button with enthusiasm....whoa, wait